davidhitman/Backend-RESTful-API-for-an-online-marketplace/README.md

 'docker compose down' - this is to shut the composer down

-Access of the Database in Docker
+Run and Access of the Database in Docker
+'docker pull postgres' - download the latest postgres sql run the image in docker
+'docker run -d --name my-postgres -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -v my_pgdata:/var/lib/postgresql/data postgres'

+#Access the database
 'docker ps' - list of all running containers
 'docker exec -it <container_id> bash' - access the container shell 'su - postgres' - switch to Postgres user